-Yes, Where ever kitchen garden in maintained at school level (Based on availability of land), vegetables, green leaves and fruits are being used in MDM.
+Yes, Where ever kitchen garden is formed, developed and well maintained maintained at school level (Based on availability of land), vegetables, green leaves and fruits are being used in daily MDM cooking.

 2.33.5 Action plan for setting up of kitchen gardens in all schools.